yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/Crypto/SA2UL_OMAP.rst

 Introduction
 ************

-The Crypto API Driver is a set of Linux drivers that provide access to the hardware cryptographic accelerators available on AM335x/AM437x/AM57x/DRA7/AM65/J721E/J721S2/J784S4/AM62 devices.
+The Crypto API Driver is a set of Linux drivers that provide access to the hardware cryptographic accelerators.
 These drivers are available built-in in the kernel in the current SDK release.

 Following are the Hardware accelerators supported on the following
 devices: